petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-4-identity-management-and-sso/managing-clarity-employees.md

 ## Revisiting Clarity's Critical Success Factors

-In an earlier course, Clarity identified several critical success factors for their new project with Liferay.
-Let's briefly revisit those factors in the context of the Liferay's Identity Management and SSO features.
+In an earlier course, Clarity established several critical success factors for their new project with Liferay.
+Let's revisit those factors in the context of Liferay's Identity Management and SSO features.

 1. Non-technical participation &#x2705;
 1. Simplified maintenance (and evolution) &#x2705;